 If Australia does it with precision and a sense of urgency, we may start to make some headway with this huge problem.

-People in Australia – and other countries, as well – needs every bit of help in the fight against pollution.
+People in Australia – and other countries, as well – need every bit of help in the fight against pollution.
 Waster also joins the fight!
-Be our partner in the fight against pollution and avail our services.
+Be our partner in the fight against pollution and avail of our services.